Anton C. Hesing: Death and legacy

 On the evening of March 30, 1895, agitated by a recent action of the Chicago City Council, Hesing set to work writing an editorial that was to be published in the Staats-Zeitung above his own signature.
-He retired late and work up again at 1 am, feeling unwell.
+He retired late and woke up again at 1 am, feeling unwell.
 A doctor was called, who tentatively diagnosed a bout of indigestion, and Hesing returned to bed, sleeping until 7:00 am.

 Shortly after waking, a massive stroke hit Hesing, who died approximately one hour later in the morning of March 31, 1895, at his home in Chicago.
 He was 72 years old at the time of his death.
 His body was buried at Saint Boniface Cemetery in Chicago beneath an obelisk bearing a copper plaque.

 In his 1976 monograph, The Germans of Chicago, historian Rudolf Hofmeister asserts that "Anton Hesing probably had more impact on the German element and its standing within the community than any other German in Chicago's history."